Complex, Lorentzian, and Euclidean simplicial quantum gravity: numerical methods and physical prospects: Numerical results

 \subsection{Results}

-We consider four sets of coupling constants $p$.
+We consider five sets of coupling constants $p$.
 The numerical simulations are performed using the Julia programming language \cite{Bezanson2017Julia:Computing} on a personal computer.
 All Markov chains are obtained within about an hour.
-Those of small flow time $T$ are obtained within minutes.

-The results for the average phase $\Phi$ and the expectation value $\ev{\sigma}$ are presented in the figures for the simulations.
-The interest is not really in obtaining results for $\ev{\sigma}$, but in seeing that the sign fluctuations can be suppressed using the algorithm.
-In all cases considered, we are able to identify a flow time $T$ for which the sign problem is significantly ameliorated so that $\Phi>0.9$.
+In all cases, we are able to identify a flow time $T$ for which the sign problem is significantly ameliorated so that $\Phi>0.9$.